grange85/ahfow-www/_posts/2007/2007-11-05-download-galaxie-500-the-college-of-building-printing-glasgow-3rd-nov-1990.markdown

 - galaxie 500
 tags: []
 ---
 <p>Galaxie 500's 1990 show at <a href="http://www.dimeadozen.org/torrents-details.php?id=169239&filelist=1#filelist">The Glasgow College of Printing & Design is available to download via bittorrent on Dimeadozen</a> - you'll need to register.
-The same show is also available to <span class="removed_link" title="http://teawithtufty.blogspot.com/2007/10/galaxie-500-college-of-buildingprinting.html">download from Tea With Tufty (via Megaupload)</span></p>
+The same show is also available to download from Tea With Tufty (via Megaupload)</p>